jfetero/task-master-flask/README.md

 ## What is it?

 Because I just recently started learning about web apps, I wanted to go super simple for my first project.
 This project is a personalized to-do list app with an account system and a phone/email messaging alerting system that can be customized by the user.
 I also included email forms that are directly sent to my personal account.
 The files above are specific for a LOCAL application.
 I had to change to postgres database from a local sqlite3 database in order to keep the data persistent.
 I also added worker.py in order for the alert feature to continously run in the background without really slowing down the app.
-[Click here for deplyed version](https://github.com/jfetero/task-master-flask-heroku).
+[Click here for deployed version](https://github.com/jfetero/task-master-flask-heroku).

 ## Why this project?